Ljubljana Stock Exchange

 Additional activities include the services for trading members and listed companies.

+On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 History

 The existing Ljubljana Stock Exchange was established in 1989.
 However, brokerage in Slovenia has a much longer tradition: the first stock exchange in Ljubljana existed as early as in the period between 1924 and 1942.
 Unfortunately, during the Second World War the trading on the old exchange was suspended, and after the war also officially banned by a decree by the new communist regime which replaced monarchy in Yugoslavia.
 Slovenians were thus left without a stock exchange for almost half a century.
 Then in the 1989 the Ljubljana Stock Exchange was officially established.
 In the year 1993 LJSE introduced electronic trading on BTS - on complex Stock Exchange Information System three times a week, floor trading still remained on Tuesdays and Thursdays.
 The new system of electronic information dissemination - SEOnet was launched in year 2002.
 Three years later LJSE introduced the elite segment of the official market, listing Slovenia's prime companies, and named it Prime Market.

 In the middle of the year 2008 the first regional road-show of SE Europe, organized by all 8 exchanges from the region, was held in Zagreb.
-In the same year Vienna Stock Exchange became the new majority owner of the LJSE (it acquired an 83.34% share).
-Year 2009 was crucial for establishment of "CEE Stock Exchange Group" (CEESEG), which at the time comprised the Vienna Stock Exchange and the stock exchanges of Budapest, Ljubljana and Prague.
-In the year 2010 there were a lot of important events: The SBITOP Index as the first genuine LJSE blue-chip index became a benchmark index, LJSE launched INFO HRAMBA - the new information system for the central storage of regulated information of all issuers on the LJSE, LJSE published the Slovene Capital Market Development Strategy, which had been prepared in cooperation with the capital market participants and was the answer to the changed economic and financial circumstances in the previous two years, LJSE proposed the introduction of 'P accounts' in the third pension pillar, LJSE started trading on the international trading system Xetra® and thus became integrated into the international capital market.
-As of July 2015 Ljubljana Stock Exchange is owned by Zagreb Stock Exchange.
-On 22 February 2016, the Ljubljana Stock Exchange, along with the Belgrade Stock Exchange, decided to join SEE Link, and EBRD-sponsored regional network for trading securities.